Blue Farm Wines

 Restraint, Vivacity

-Not surprisingly, the other vineyards in the Blue Farm universe are farmed as precisely as is Anne Katherina.
-Tastings usually begin with a Chardonnay or, from late spring to late summer, a rosé of Pinot Noir made from Sonoma Coast grapes.
+Not surprisingly, the other vineyards in the Blue Farm universe are farmed as precisely as Anne Katherina.
+From late spring to late summer, tastings might include a rosé of Pinot Noir made from Sonoma Coast grapes.
 Typical of Blue Farm’s entire lineup, it displays Old World restraint without undercutting the vivacity of its California fruit.
-A Chardonnay from the Russian River Valley’s Laceroni Vineyard has a pleasing mouthfeel but not at the expense of acidity and minerality.
+A Chardonnay from Laceroni Vineyard (Russian River Valley AVA) has a pleasing mouthfeel but not at the expense of acidity and minerality.

 One of dozens of rose species on Anne Moller-Racke’s Sonoma property.